ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Proposal-Transaction-Proxy-Hooks.rst

-In terms of JSON-RPC, there must be an alteration to ``eth_accounts``: rather than just including the accounts that we have the secret key for (and that the user has accepted are valid for this dapp to use and know about), all accounts passed as the first argument to ``registerProxyTransactor`` should also be contained (with the same safeguards as per user acceptance).
+In terms of JSON-RPC, there must be an alteration to ``eth_accounts``: rather than just including the accounts that we have the secret key for (and that the user has accepted are valid for this ÐApp to use and know about), all accounts passed as the first argument to ``registerProxyTransactor`` should also be contained (with the same safeguards as per user acceptance).